SplendidStrontium/splendidstrontium.github.io/_posts/fpmc-act-00/2020-08-20-goth-darkWeb.md

 > (with pause) HI, DAD.

-<i>MORTIMER walks up to the car.
+<br><i>MORTIMER walks up to the car.
 ALEX is fiddling with his seatbelt, and seeming to take as long as possible to avoid his father's gaze.</i>

 #### MORTIMER